Looking for personal-finance books that actually help? Here are the personal finance books I always recommend.

 This book is an oldie but a goody.
 It has truly stood the test of time.
 I even think that with social media, this book is more relevant now than ever.
 I really enjoyed this book, which I listened to as an audiobook, perfect for if you learn better with your ears than eyes!
 It's a super easy read.

-Unlike The Simple Path to Wealth and The Total Money Makeover, this is not a book that tells you in detail how to manage your money, invest, how to approach a mortgage, etc. Instead it offers "advice" in the form of detailing how millionaires acquire and keep their millions.
+Unlike The Simple Path to Wealth, this is not a book that tells you in detail how to manage your money, invest, how to approach a mortgage, etc. Instead it offers "advice" in the form of detailing how millionaires acquire and keep their millions.

 4. I Will Teach You To Be Rich by Ramit Sethi